Charles Rolls: Partnership with Royce

 Rolls was introduced to Henry Royce by a friend at the Royal Automobile Club, Henry Edmunds, who was also a director of Royce Ltd. Edmunds showed him Royce's car and arranged the historic meeting between Rolls and Royce at the Midland Hotel, Manchester, on 4 May 1904.
 In spite of his preference for three or four cylinder cars, Rolls was impressed with the two-cylinder Royce 10 and in a subsequent agreement of 23 December 1904 agreed to take all the cars Royce could make.
 These would be of two, three, four and six cylinders and would be badged as Rolls-Royces.

 The first Rolls-Royce car, the Rolls-Royce 10 hp, was unveiled at the Paris Salon in December 1904, although in the early advertising it was the name of Rolls that was emphasised over that of Royce.
-In 1906 Rolls and Royce formalised their partnership by creating Rolls-Royce Limited, with Rolls appointed Technical managing director on a salary of £750 per annum plus 4% of the profits in excess of £10,000.
+In 1906 Rolls and Royce formalised their partnership by creating Rolls-Royce Limited, with Rolls appointed Technical Managing Director on a salary of £750 per annum plus 4% of the profits in excess of £10,000.
 Rolls provided the financial backing and business acumen to complement Royce's technical expertise.
 In 1907 Rolls-Royce Limited bought out C. S. Rolls & Co.

 Rolls put much effort into publicising the quietness and smoothness of the Rolls-Royce, and at the end of 1906 travelled to the US to promote the new cars.
 The company was winning awards for the quality and reliability of its cars by 1907.
 But by 1909 Rolls' interest in the business was waning, and at the end of the year he resigned as Technical managing director and became a non-executive director.

 Pioneer aviator

 Rolls was a pioneer aviator and initially, balloonist, making over 170 balloon ascents.
 In 1903 he won the Gordon Bennett Gold Medal for the longest single flight time.

 By 1907 Rolls' interest turned increasingly to flying and he tried to persuade Royce to design an aero engine.
 He became the second Briton to go up in an aeroplane.
 Piloted by Wilbur Wright their flight on 8 October 1908 from Camp d'Auvours, eleven kilometres east of Le Mans, lasted four minutes and twenty seconds.
 He bought one of six Wright Flyer aircraft built by Short Brothers under licence from the Wright Brothers and from early October 1909 made more than 200 flights.
-Founder in 1901 with Frank Hedges Butler of the ballooning club that became the Royal Aero Club in March 1910 he was the second person they licensed to fly an aeroplane.
-He became the first man to make a non-stop double crossing of the English Channel by plane taking 95 minutes on 2 June 1910.
+He co-founded a ballooning club in 1901 with Frank Hedges Butler that later became the Royal Aero Club.
+In March 1910, he became the second person the club licensed to fly an aeroplane.

+Rolls became the first man to make a non-stop double crossing of the English Channel by plane, taking 95 minutes on 2 June 1910.
 For this feat, which included the first eastbound aerial crossing of the English Channel, he was awarded the Gold Medal of the Royal Aero Club.
 There is a statue in Monmouth to commemorate the flight and another, by Kathleen Scott, in Dover.